ValentinPhB/chessapp/README.md

 ### A) *Setup for Unix*

 After downloading chessapp-main.zip from Github, extract it to a location of your choice (exemple : "PATH").
-Or if you use git, clone it from https://github.com/ValentinPhB/chessapp.git
+Or if you use git, download it from https://github.com/ValentinPhB/chessapp.git

 Create a virtual environment in "PATH" and install packages from requirements.txt.
 ```